iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ut.covid19.exposurenotifications___minted151021/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.ut.covid19.exposurenotifications 1 reviews"/>
 </p>

+> No way to post vaccination status, sure you post covid +, but if can't post vaccine status how good is it?<br> :date: __2021-03-23 19:22:18__

 > Does not work, I work in a hospital and have a patient who is Covid positive.
 I am touching the patient although I am following Covid protocols.
 This program is telling me that I have no exposure.<br> :date: __2021-03-20 01:52:43__